stagenow/docs/edge/source/settingconfig.md

 To edit a setting:

 1. Select the setting from the Setting list.
-If the setting is used in one or more published profiles, selecting any setting field invokes a pop-up requesting that you unpublish the associated profile in order to edit the setting.
+If the setting is used in one or more published profiles, these profiles are listed at the bottom of the screen.
+Selecting any setting field invokes a pop-up requesting that you unpublish the associated profile in order to edit the setting.

     ![img](images/Settings_Edit_Unpublish.jpg)